top of page

 Max Velocity/Top Speed Gear

 With good sprint technique, ie; for the 100 meter dash, the hips and body progressively rises as I previously described during the first portions of the race, but there is, however, a subtle body position change that precedes max velocity.
 In the book Running, Bosch and Klomp describe shifting into the "top speed gear" by stating, “At the moment when velocity is nearly maximum, the trunk is then directed more upright while the pelvis is pushed farther forward.”
 I refer to this as "pelvic repositioning" (I read this somewhere, lol).
-If done skillfully, the athlete should be able to continue to increase velocity much further into the race.
+If done skillfully, the athlete should be able to continue to increase velocity further into the race.

 Max Velocity Aspects and Cues